-- 2. The composition of the REF Steering Group shall be: - i.
-Deputy Vice-Chancellor (Chair) - ii.
-Director of Research, Innovation and Enterprise (RIE) - iii.
-An active researcher - iv.
-A Dean of School - v.
-A representative of People and Development - vi.
-Research Programmes and Development Manager
+- 2. The Vice Chancellor approves the membership of the REF Steering Group.
+The composition of the REF Steering Group shall be:

+- i.
+Deputy Vice-Chancellor (Chair)

+- ii.
+Director of Research, Innovation and Enterprise (RIE)

+- iii.
+An active researcher

+- iv.
+A Dean of School

+- v.
+A representative of People and Development

+- vi.
+Head of Research Office